Anna Geyer: Life

-The excluded Levi faction now formed the Communist Working Community ("Kommunistische Arbeitsgemeinschaft"), led by Levi himself and by Ernst Däumig.
+The excluded Levi faction now formed the Communist Working Group ("Kommunistische Arbeitsgemeinschaft"), led by Levi himself and by Ernst Däumig.
 Both the Geyers were initially members.
 However, in February 1922 Curt Geyer moved over to the (briefly resurgent) USPD, followed by Anna Geyer the next month.
 In September 1922 what remained of the USPD re-merged with the SPD, taking Anna and Vurt Geyer with it.
 Within the party she continued to be active, especially in respect of women's political and employment issues, a subject on which she published a book in 1924.

 The political backdrop changed completely with the Nazi power seizure in January 1933.
 The new government lost little time in transforming Germany into a one-party dictatorship.
 People who were, or had been, members of the Communist Party were subject to harassment and arrest.
 In October 1933 the Geyers emigrated to Prague in Czechoslovakia where, like her husband, she worked on the (now exiled) Social Democratic publication, Neue Vorwärts.
 On 25 July 1936 she was stripped of her German citizenship.
 Although Czechoslovakia was not invaded till 1938, the government by that point faced increasing pressure from the German government to close down Neue Vorwärts, as a result of which the publication moved its base again in 1937, this time to Paris.
 The Geyers went too.

 In May/June 1940 the German army invaded France, placing the north of the country under German occupation while entrusting the southern part of the country to a puppet government.
 Anna Geyer escaped through the south of France to Portugal, leaving Curt in Paris.
 They later divorced.
 (Curt Geyer escaped to Britain the next year.)
 In November 1940 Anna Geyer was able to embark on a ship from Lisbon to the USA. where she would spend the rest of her life, working initially as a dietitian.
 Her mother, born Amalie Kress (1871–1956), had already emigrated to the United States as a widow in 1931.